 Mediation Lawyer in West Hartford

-Litigating a civil matter can be a complicated affair, not to mention an expensive, time consuming, and emotional one.
-However, litigation isn’t always your only option, and other methods of dispute resolution are often encouraged.
-One such method that may be beneficial to you is mediation.
+Litigating any type of civil matter can be a complicated affair, not to mention an expensive, time consuming, and emotional.
+However, litigation isn’t always your only option, and other methods of dispute resolution are often encouraged, especially in divorce maters.
+Often times, mediation makes more sense.

 What Is Mediation?